hydroframe/subsettools/docs/faq.md

 pip install subsettools
 ```

+## What to do if I get a NumPy error when setting things up?

-## I got the following error about NumPy:
+You may see the following error when setting up your environment:

   *A module that was compiled using NumPy 1.x cannot be run in*
   *NumPy 2.0.0 as it may crash.
 To support both 1.x and 2.x*
   *versions of NumPy, modules must be compiled with NumPy 2.0.*
   *Some module may need to rebuild instead e.g. with 'pybind11>=2.12'.*

   *If you are a user of the module, the easiest solution will be to*
   *downgrade to 'numpy<2' or try to upgrade the affected module.*
   *We expect that some modules will need time to support NumPy 2.*

 NumPy is currently in transition from 1.x to 2.x.
 There are breaking changes between
 the two versions, and they affect packages that are downstream from NumPy.
 There are